rohinibarla/rohinibarla.github.io/_posts/2025-10-03-software-developer-hand-weavers-of-code.md

 Nobody has a birthright
 how the technologies evolves, that how we are.

-the truth is, today in software, this wave is coming steadily, a lot of AI is overhyped but sill, i see sufficient potential in productivity gains.
+the truth is, today in software, this wave is coming steadily, a lot of AI is overhyped but sill, I see sufficient potential in productivity gains.
 In fact, I myself am experiencing some of it.
 Software consumption have to go up a lot, or prices will have to crash.

 Soil feed us, AI cannot feed us.
 Soil expert, cow expert, water expert, might be payed 2L per month. sustainability might be a big big bussiness.
 Those are the people who distribute, so people can buy cheap iPhone and zero SaaS software.
 1 liter of milk and zoho subscription.

 Typically financial capital and patience don't mix.

 People don't want to be on a threadmill, but financial capital wants that threadmill.
 </xmp>

 From this video: